Idiopathic scoliosis overview

-Scoliosis is a condition that describes a lateral, abnormal curvature of the spine.
-Idiopathic scoliosis is the most common form of scoliosis; about 65 percent of scoliosis cases are idiopathic, while the remainder is neuromuscular, congenital or degenerative.
-“Idiopathic” means that the cause is not known, though some researchers believe there is a genetic connection in the development of idiopathic scoliosis.
+Scoliosis is a condition that describes a lateral and abnormal curvature of the spine.
+Idiopathic scoliosis is the most common form of scoliosis.
+About 65 percent of scoliosis cases are idiopathic, while the remainder is neuromuscular, congenital or degenerative.
+Idiopathic means that the cause is not known, though some researchers believe there is a genetic connection in the development of idiopathic scoliosis.
 Read on to learn about the risk factors, symptoms and treatments for this condition.

 Risk factors for idiopathic scoliosis

-Idiopathic scoliosis can affect anyone at any stage of childhood, but is most common among girls age 10 to 12 and boys age 11 to 16.
-There is no clear-cut link between the development of this kind of spinal curvature and genetics, but studies have begun to make some connections between genetics, with approximately 30 percent of patients having a family history of scoliosis.
-It has also been proven that girls are more susceptible to severe curvature that might require intense treatment — including surgery.
+Idiopathic scoliosis can affect anyone between 10 and 18 years of age but is most common among girls age 10 to 12 and boys age 11 to 16.
+Studies have begun to make some connections between genetics, with approximately 30 percent of patients having a family history of scoliosis.
+It has also been proven that girls are more susceptible to severe curvature, which might require intense treatment, including surgery.

 Symptoms of idiopathic scoliosis